misssrakiep/shoes_api/README.md

  nodemon
  ```

-this should print out an awesome message like:
+This should print out an awesome message like:
 ```
 This is where the magic happens : 7070
 This is where the awesome takes place
 ```
- you can now navigate to your prefered browser and insert
+ You can now navigate to your prefered browser and run
 ```
  localhost: 7070
 ```